 The Eiffel Tower is one of the most iconic monuments in the world – if not the most iconic.
 It stands tall over Paris, France, and is a symbol of French culture and history.

-It is also one of the most visited tourist attractions in the world, drawing roughly seven million visitors every year from all over the globe!
+It is also one of the most visited tourist attractions in the world, drawing roughly seven million visitors from all over the globe every year!
 But have you ever wondered exactly where it is located?
 Let’s explore its location and learn more about its history.

 Table of Contents